Snaacky/thewiki/docs/tutorials/splittunnel.md

 1. Open qBittorrent settings
 2. On the left hand bar, click Advanced
 3. Look for `Network Interface`.
 The default setting is `Any Interface`
 4. Expand the drop down.
-If you are lucky, the correct interface will be `WireSock Virtual Adapter`.
+If you are lucky, the correct interface will be `WireSock Virtual Adapter` or the same as your .conf file.
 If you don't see this, continue on.
 Otherwise, skip to step 8.
 5. Press Windows + R key together.
 Paste in `ncpa.cpl`
 6. In the window that shows up, you should see all your network adapters, including virtual ones.
 Find the one that says `WireSock Virtual Adapter` on the third line.
 Write down it's name, or rename it to WireSock
   ![image](https://github.com/guyman624/thewiki/assets/82007920/f17e1c3c-1ca8-4d3d-b98b-edce36b5b6da)